guildai/guild.ai/pages/docs/guides/create-object-detector.md

 ## Monitor progress with TensorBoard

-In this section we will use TensorBoard to monitor the transfer learn operation and determine when to stop training.
+In this section we use TensorBoard to monitor the transfer learn operation and determine when to stop training.

 Using your second command console, from the project directory, start